 There are three classes of virtual networks.
 They include:

 VPN is the acronym for virtual private network.
 A VPN connects two or more existing networks via the internet.
 Users can log in from anywhere to access the physical networks that are connected through an internet-based virtual network.
 VPNs are also used to hide internet activity on public Wi-Fi and ensure secure browsing.
 When data attached to packets establishes routing information that directs users to the address, they make up a VPN.
-It does so by creating a tunnel of addresses, encrypting browsing history and allowing remote access to information.
+It does so by creating a tunnel of addresses, encrypting browsing history and allowing secure remote access to information.
 VPNs created a small-scale, totally virtual network that allowed users to connect over the internet.

 A virtual LAN network, or VLAN, employs partitions to divide an LAN network into domains, each with its own set of resources and configurations.
 The security, monitoring, and control of devices and servers within a domain are all better by using a VLAN.
 This is true for enormous networks, which may be more vulnerable to attack if you do not use the domains and monitor them separately.